About us

 The Arts and Culture Committee

 Supported by Director Paul Crone, the NAPD President and Executive, a number of educational subcommittees exist within NAPD.
 The Arts Culture and Heritage Committee was set up in 1999 to promote arts-in-education in schools.
-Currently chaired by Kay O Brien the committee is composed of serving and retired Principals and Deputy Principals.
+Currently Mary Hanley is the acting chairperson of the committee, which is composed of serving and retired Principals and Deputy Principals.

-Dermot Carney, Anthony Condron, Mick Daly, Brendan Flynn, Mary Hanley, Trish Hayden, Kathy Jones, Frances Neary, Kay O Brien, Paddy O Conor, Associate member: Derek West.
+Dermot Carney, Anthony Condron, Brendan Flynn, Mary Hanley, Trish Hayden, Kathy Jones, Paddy O Conor, Geraldine Diver, Associate members: Derek West and Mick Daly.

 What is Creative Engagement?